Mahboubeh-Mt/ab-test-framework-products/README.md

 - **Statistical rigor:** difference in proportions, p-values, 95% bootstrap CIs
 - **Engineering discipline:** clear structure, tests, linting, CI

+## Experiment Context

+The goal was to increase product purchases on the Gerdoo e-commerce platform.

+- **Version A (Control)**: current product page, layout, or pricing

+- **Version B (Treatment)**

+Users are randomly split into two groups so both versions are tested under the same conditions.
+The key metric is purchase conversion rate = (number of purchases ÷ number of visitors).

+If Version B’s conversion rate is statistically higher than Version A’s, the change is considered effective and can be rolled out.

 ## Highlights
 -  **Full Experimentation Cycle:** hypothesis → data → statistical validation → visual insights
 -  **Scalable & Modular:** clear separation of data generation, analysis, and visualization